alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/06_anchor_status_and_removal.md

 AI Foundations / Origin | Continuum Source-Line Anchor Confirmation is a maintained status.

-A confirmed anchor may remain active only while the official match remains intact and the source-line boundary is respected.
+A confirmed anchor may remain active only while the official match remains intact, the controlled project URL remains valid, the visible anchor reference remains present, and the source-line boundary is respected.

 Anchor status maintenance does not control the confirmed project.